arthurgassner/time-teller-website/docs/index.md

 The RPi would shut down, and the currently-displayed quote would stay on the screen.
 However, upon powering it up, I'd have to wait for `cron` job to run again, i.e. up to a _whole_ minute.

+!!! note "When is now?"

+    The RPi Zero 2W does not contain a _Real Time Clock_ (RTC) module, relying instead on its internet connection to figure out the current time.
+As such, it does not see time passing when turned off.

+    In my use case, as it'll be in my home, where it has WiFi, this is not an issue.

+    If it were, a solution would be to add an RTC module (like [this one](https://www.waveshare.com/rtc-watchdog-hat.htm)).

 Instead, I want my script to run on startup.
 To do so, we'll use [`systemd`](https://systemd.io/), leading us to write [`time-teller.service`](https://github.com/arthurgassner/time-teller/blob/main/time-teller.service).

 I place our newly-written `.service` file at `/etc/systemd/system/time-teller.service`, register it, and, and enable it to run at boot.